Lime Pictures

-Lime Pictures, formerly known as Mersey Television, is a British television production company, founded by producer and writer Phil Redmond in the early 1980s.
-They produce award winning drama, and entertainment shows, for the international market including Hollyoaks, The Only Way is Essex, Geordie Shore and Free Rein.
+Lime Pictures, formerly known as Mersey Television, is a British television production company owned by All3Media, founded by producer and writer Phil Redmond in the early 1980s.
+It produces drama and entertainment shows for the international market, including Hollyoaks, The Only Way Is Essex, Geordie Shore and Free Rein.

-Mersey Television productions
+History

 Mersey Television's first major production was the soap opera Brookside for Channel 4, which ran from the channel's foundation in 1982 until 2003, when it was taken off air due to declining ratings.
-A 3-part spin-off ('soap bubble') of Brookside was produced in November 1987 called Damon and Debbie.
+A three-part spin-off ('soap bubble') of Brookside was produced in November 1987, titled Damon and Debbie.

 In 1995, the company began producing a second soap opera for Channel 4, Hollyoaks, which still runs.

 Both Brookside and Hollyoaks were created by Redmond himself, and in 2003 the company took over production of another series he had created, the children's drama Grange Hill, which had first been broadcast on BBC1 in 1978 and had been made in-house by the BBC until Mersey Television took over.
-The company moved production of the series to their Liverpool base, with the fictional school no longer being established as in London but instead an unspecified UK location.
+The company moved production of the series to its Liverpool base, with the fictional school no longer being established as in London but instead at an unspecified UK location.